OSGeo/gdal/doc/source/development/rfc/rfc59.1_utilities_as_a_library.rst

              bands --- list of output bands to burn values into inverse --- whether to invert rasterization, ie burn the fixed burn value, or the burn value associated  with the first feature into all parts of the image not inside the provided a polygon. allTouched -- whether to enable the ALL_TOUCHED rasterization option so that all pixels touched by lines or polygons will be updated, not just those on the line render path, or whose center point is within the polygon. burnValues -- list of fixed values to burn into each band for all objects.
-Excusive with attribute. attribute --- identifies an attribute field on the features to be used for a burn-in value.
+Exclusive with attribute. attribute --- identifies an attribute field on the features to be used for a burn-in value.
 The value will be burned into all output bands.
-Excusive with burnValues. useZ --- whether to indicate that a burn value should be extracted from the "Z" values of the feature.
+Exclusive with burnValues. useZ --- whether to indicate that a burn value should be extracted from the "Z" values of the feature.
 These values are added to the burn value given by burnValues or attribute if provided.
 As of now, only points and lines are drawn in 3D. layers --- list of layers from the datasource that will be used for input features.
              SQLStatement --- SQL statement to apply to the source dataset